 Note that some fandoms, especially those with looser story arcs, are easier to write in Original Flavour than others.
 It's also more popular for works with a distinctive style of writing and/or dialogue, as this is a particularly easy element to imitate.
 If the original work was Cut Short, anyone would be glad to read how the rest of the series could have played out if a fanfiction continuation assumes this trope.

 Original Flavour has been the direct polar opposite of most other Fan Fic types at one time or another.
 Because of the widespread prevalence of labyrinthine Fix Fic, our old friend Mary Sue, and florid Shipping, Original Flavor can be incredibly rare.
 Fun is also found in a self-imposed challenge to see how far a writer can go out of the lines without technically deviating from "canon", without becoming an overt Elseworld.

 For when this treatment is done for individual characters rather than entire stories, see Sailor Earth.
 For fanfics that take this up a notch, see Script Fic.
 Cousin trope of Spiritual Licensee, in which a brand new work or franchise attempts to emulate an existing one, due to appreciation for what the latter was as a whole, and could be considered a symbolic installment for that franchise.

-Cenotaph is considered one of the best Worm fanfics ever written, and emulates the origional style so seamlessly that some consider it equal and opposite the origional.
+Cenotaph is considered one of the best Worm fanfics ever written, and emulates the original style so seamlessly that some consider it equal to the original.
 The Hero to Wildbow's Villain.